 Current Stage Info:

 Ready for Spring!
+Stripped down to frame and fork and treated the insides of the tubes with WD-40.
 Ritchey Classic stem and seatpost to follow, along with mudflaps for the fenders.

 Added by qwixoticle.
-Last updated about 1 month ago.
+Last updated 2 months ago.

 watch out for that front fender getting caught on a log or stone